 Want to know more:

-The Library Catalogue is a useful starting point for locating academic references.
+The Library Collection is a useful starting point for locating academic references.
 It searches across the Library's collection of print and electronic books, DVDs, journals and theses, together with journal and newspaper articles from numerous databases.

 Use the 'refine my results' to find academic sources by: